Updated: Jul 5

 The Early Childhood Social-Emotional Learning (ECSEL) Initiative works to promote

-social-emotional hands-on materials in the classroom to provide prevention and early intervention for children's mental and emotional health.
+social-emotional hands-on materials in the classroom or any other community space for children and youth, to provide prevention and early intervention for children's mental and emotional health.

-This initiative encourages classrooms and playrooms across the nation to include a SEL center equipped with hands on materials to allow for children to have access to tools that help them manage their emotions, self-regulate and learn how to build essential coping skills.
+This initiative encourages classrooms/playrooms across the nation to include a SEL center/safe space, equipped with hands on materials to allow for children to have access to tools that help them manage their emotions, self-regulate and learn how to build essential coping skills.

 What is the relationship between SEL and mental health?